gangapuramtejashwini3869-png/Ai-study-assistant-/README.md

 # Ai-study-assistant-
-An aI_ prowed study assistant for students
+An aI_ powered study assistant for students